 Joining a team that would ultimately win 90 of 124 games and the N.C.
 State League championship, Matthews stole the show.
 Hitting .363 and 17 home runs in just 63 games, the teenage phenom instantly emerged as a star.
 Outshining Cliff Bolton, the 42 year-old High Point native and league batting champion (.399), and N.C.
-State League victory leader Lynn Southworth (21-1), Matthews established a laundry list of great plays and towering home runs.
+State League victory leader Lynn Southworth (21-1), Mathews established a laundry list of great plays and towering home runs.
 Crushing round trippers that sailed over Finch Field’s back yard neighbor – National Highway – and snagging hard line shots as if suspended in the air, Matthews formulated his Hall of Fame journey through the wisdom of his HiToms teammates and the inspiration of his adoring fans.
 A true baseball legend was born on the green pastures of Finch Field.

 Arguably the second most recognizable player ever to don a HiToms uniform was 15-year major league veteran Curt Flood.
 A swift outfielder from Beaumont, TX, Flood later emerged as the first major league ballplayer to challenge Major League Baseball’s ironclad reserve clause.
 Recognized universally by professional ballplayers as free agency’s Joan of Arc, Flood gained nationwide notoriety for his refusal to accept a trade from his beloved St. Louis Cardinals to Philadelphia.
 Unfortunately, this tussle in the court system has saddled Flood’s epitaph with stories of legal battles and holdouts, not his seven gold gloves and career .293 batting average.

-Like Matthews, Finch Field served as Flood’s launching pad.
+Like Mathews, Finch Field served as Flood’s launching pad.
 Leading the HiToms to a 91 win season and a first place Carolina League regular season finish in 1956, Flood dazzled the southern Piedmont with his powerful hitting stroke and his electric base running and defense.
 Patrolling the spacious outfield of Finch Field like an eagle soaring over his prey, Flood dominated the Carolina League with 29 home runs, 133 R.B.I. and a .340 batting average.
 Flood’s monumental exploits earned him Carolina League Player of the Year honors and a late season call-up to Cincinnati.
 Although playing only five games with the Reds, Flood’s rapid ascension to ‘superstar’ status earned him a one-way ticket to the big leagues for 14 more seasons.

 Two other former HiToms used their tenure at Finch Field as a stepping stone to major league success.
 Dallas Green, a 1957 HiToms starting pitcher, posted a 12-9 record for the second half Carolina League champions en route to a solid career with the Philadelphia Phillies.
 However, Green is more widely known for his success as a manager.
 Leading a scrappy group of future Hall of Famers – Pete Rose, Steve Carlton, and Mike Schmidt – in 1980 to the Phillies first world championship.
 Green was hailed as a feisty, motivational leader who expected perfection and received excellence.